10 Best States to Own an Electric Vehicle (2022 Study)

-The 10 best states to own an electric vehicle averaged 185 charging stations and 478 EV registrations (both per 100,000 residents) and 10 incentives for electric car buyers and manufacturers.
+The 10 best states to own an electric vehicle average 185 charging stations and 478 EV registrations per 100,000 residents.
+They also have 10 incentives for electric car buyers and manufacturers.
 California ranked the best in two of our study’s subcategories: EV registrations and incentives.
-And Vermont earned first for having the highest per capita number of EV charging stations.
+Vermont earned first for having the highest per capita number of EV charging stations.

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 - State tax incentives for buying an electric vehicle go up to $7,000

 - Federal tax incentives for buying an electric vehicle go up to $7,500

 - Nine states in our ranking came from the West and Northeast